albop/tie_archive/session_5/index.md

 ## Smart Contracts

-- Relying on computational power to power the blockchain allows for more advanced operations.
+- Relying on computational power to implement the blockchain allows for more advanced operations.
-- Some platforms allow to execute programs on the blockchain.
+- Some platforms permit the execution of programs on the blockchain.
   - these are called smart contracts
 - Most famous smart contract platform is Ethereum
 - It makes it possible to perform operations (not only property checks)